ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/best-practices-for-hwrt-lumen-performance/_review.md

 review:
     - questions:
         question: >
-            How many levels does a accelration structure have?
+            How many levels does a acceleration structure have?
         answers:
             - 1
             - 2
             - 4
         correct_answer: 2
         explanation: >
-            Accelration structure has 2 levels, TLAS and BLAS.
+            Acceleration structure has 2 levels, TLAS and BLAS.

     - questions:
         question: >